sentenza/sentenza.github.io/README.md

 This website is created with [Jekyll](https://github.com/mojombo/jekyll).
 [Other Jekyll websites](https://github.com/mojombo/jekyll/wiki/Sites).

+For original project's usage and documentation please see: <http://jekyllbootstrap.com>

 ### What does Jekyll Do?

 Jekyll is a ruby gem you install on your local system.